 When the show’s over, or if you are feeling fatigue from watching too many fights, there’s a good selection of street food hawkers outside the stadium.
 Don’t forget to get a customary shot of yourself in front of the stadium’s fluorescent-lit sign.

-Drinks and food from outside are not allowed (and they will check at the doors) but a attendant goes around to take orders for drinks and snacks.
+Drinks and food from outside are not allowed (and they will check at the doors) but an attendant goes around to take orders for drinks and snacks.

 How to get there: If you are staying around the traveler enclave of Khao San road, then it’s about 20 minutes to walk here.
 Otherwise, taking a cab here should take around half an hour or less from the nearest skytrain stations (Phaya Thai, Victory Monument, or Ratchathewi) which will cost 100 baht or under.
 The nearest MRT station is the newly opened Sam Yot which is about 2km away.

 Many gyms in Bangkok are affiliated with the stadium so if you are training at any, check with your gym to see if there is any discount for ringside tickets.
 You can get your tickets from the Rajadamnern official website and you just need to show up with your email confirmation for entry.

 Forget about third class at Rajadamnern as you might get an obstructed view due to the checkerboard ceiling lights.
 By the way, if you have fought here before, you will get a 2-year pass to the stadium where you can watch fights for free.
 Not bad at all.

 A few years back, the powers that be decided to move the stadium to its current location along Ram Inthra road, near to the Don Muang airport.
 The location was not only far away from downtown, the trip to the stadium never fails to be severely marred by the notorious evening rush hour traffic as the fights begin at 630 in the evenings (weekdays).

 Is it still worth going then?
 That really depends on who’s on the fight card.
 But for tourists and casual sports fans, Rajadamnern is a far better option, simply due to the accessibility.
 The sport’s elite athletes still compete here at Lumpinee regularly but if you just want to catch authentic Muay Thai fights in a stadium, then hands down, Rajadamnern for the win.